RE: Ford 6.8L E-series cutaway bus chassis with PennTex charging systems.

 The new throttle-body comes with a magnetic-style Hall-effect TPS.
 A vehicle drivability problem in the older vehicle may have been corrected by replacing the throttle-body.
 But, because of the alternator magnetic interference with the new unshielded magnetic TPS, the drivability problem is now changed to "dies at idle or when decelerating to a stop".

 Replacing one rectangular magnetic TPS with another rectangular magnetic TPS won't change anything.

 If a new vehicle with a Penntex charging system (or an older vehicle with a new sensor replacement) is stalling out at idle or when decelerating to a stop, disable the PennTex alternator from charging by disconnecting the regulator harness plug from the regulator (for info click here.)
 If the vehicle will run properly after disabling the charging system, this can confirm that the magnetic interference is causing the problem.
 (This assumes that no other drivability problems exist at the time of the test.)

-TPS sensors on new 2010-up vehicles with a PX-5-Series alternator will need a magnetic shield applied.
-PennTex has a TPS Sensor Shield available that covers the Hall-effect style TPS and protects it from the alternator magnetic field: Part Number PX-7010.
-Older vehicles can either use an older potentiometer-style TPS sensor or also use the PX-7010 TPS Sensor Shield.
-The shield is designed for the rectangular-style TPS only, as the triangular-style TPS isn't affected by magnetic interference.
-The PX-7010 Shield kit is available from PennTex Distributors by clicking here.
+TPS sensors on 2010-up vehicles with a PX-5 or PX-7 Series alternator will need a magnetic shield applied.
+PennTex has a TPS Sensor Shield available that covers the Hall-effect style TPS and protects it from the alternator magnetic field: Part Number PX-7011.
+It quickly installs with double-sided tape that is already applied to the shield.
+The shield is designed for the rectangular-style TPS only, as the triangular-style TPS is not affected by magnetic interference.
+The PX-7011 Shield kit is available from PennTex Distributors by clicking here.